Peptide Calculator

 Step 2: draw volume.
 Divide your target dose (converted to mcg) by the concentration in mcg/mL.
 The result is the volume in mL you need to draw.
 Multiply that volume by the units-per-mL of your syringe (100 for U-100, 40 for U-40) to get the number of marked units to draw to.

 That's it.
 No magic — just dimensional analysis.
-The calculator above automates these steps and flags two safety conditions: when the required draw would exceed the syringe's capacity, and when the required volume is too small to measure accurately on the chosen syringe.
-For both cases, you can adjust your dilution or your syringe choice.
+The calculator above automates these steps and flags two safety conditions: when the required draw would exceed the syringe's capacity, and when the required volume is too small to measure accurately.

 - Confusing U-100 and U-40 syringes.
 Same physical volume, different scales.
 A "10 unit" mark on a U-40 syringe is 2.5× the volume of a "10 unit" mark on a U-100.

 - Over-diluting a less potent compound.
-If your required draw exceeds the syringe barrel, either switch to a larger syringe or reconstitute with less water next time.
+If your required draw exceeds the syringe barrel, switch to a larger syringe.

 Guides